Nirmal Kumar Singh: Political career

 In 2008, Singh contested from Gandhinagar Assembly Constituency against Raman Bhalla of Indian National Congress.
 He lost the election by 2263 votes.

 During 2009 Indian general election Singh contested from Udhampur (Lok Sabha constituency) against Chaudhary Lal Singh of Congress.
 Lal singh won the election with a margin of 13,394 votes.

 Singh won his first election during 2014 Jammu and Kashmir Legislative Assembly election from Billawar constituency in Kathua district by defeating sitting Congress MLA by a margin of nearly 17,975 votes.
 He scored 43,447 votes while his closest rival Manohar Lal Sharma of Congress could get only 25,472 votes.
 BJP got 25 seats and formed the Government with Peoples Democratic Party with Mufti Mohammad Sayeed as the Chief Minister of Jammu and Kashmir.
-On March 1, 2015, the newly elected ministers took oath to their respective offices.
+On 1 March 2015, the newly elected ministers took oath to their respective offices.
 Singh became the first BJP Deputy Chief Minister and took charge of Minister of Power Development as well as the Minister of Housing & Urban Development in the Cabinet on the same day.
 Singh was among the top names considered for the post of Chief Minister of Jammu and Kashmir, if BJP had got the upper hand in the negotiations to form the Government with PDP.

 On 7 January 2016, Chief Minister Mufti Sayeed died in AIIMS New Delhi after multiple organ failures.
-On 4 April 2016, Mehbooba Mufti took the oath of the Chief Minister and Dr Singh was sworn in for the second term as Deputy Chief Minister in a simple function held at Raj Bhavan in winter capital Jammu.
+On 4 April 2016, Mehbooba Mufti took the oath of the Chief Minister and Singh was sworn in for the second term as Deputy Chief Minister in a simple function held at Raj Bhavan in winter capital Jammu.
 The coalition was saved after 3 months of wrangling between Ms Mufti and BJP, over the future of their coalition government.